rancher-sandbox/docs.rancherdesktop.io/docs/preferences.md

 When switching to a different container runtime:

 - A restart of Kubernetes is required.
-- Workloads and images that have been built or pulled using the existing container runtime are not available on the the container runtime being switched to.
+- Workloads and images that have been built or pulled using the existing container runtime are not available on the container runtime being switched to.

 [container runtime]:
 https://kubernetes.io/docs/setup/production-environment/container-runtimes/